-Several ways to access the Event Analysis view are available in Version 11.1.
+Several ways to access the Events view are available in Version 11.1 and later.

-- Use the Actions > Go to event in Event Analysis option in the Navigate view, and enter an event ID.
-The Event Analysis view opens the single event as a reconstruction.
-You can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.
+- Use the Actions > Go to event in Events option in the Navigate view, and enter an event ID.
+The Events view opens the single event as a reconstruction.
+You can begin working as described in Reconstructing and Analyzing Events.